Post Scholarships

 Questions??
 Contact Georgeann Morekas

-The Post’s, Education and Mentoring Committee awarded a total of 10 scholarships (four continuing 4-year awards, one new four-year award and five, one-year awards).
-Awardees included students from institutions within the footprint of the Post (University of Maryland- College Park) as well as University of South Carolina, University of Texas, Pennsylvania College of Technology, the George Washington University, West Virginia University, and Clemson University.
-Consistent with our mission, the students’ majors include Environmental Science, Computer Science, Engineering Technology, Civil Engineering, Geology, and Biology & Chemistry.
-The scholarship awardees were recognized at the Baltimore Post Federal Briefings and Scholarship Awards Recognition event on December 18, 2024.
+The Post’s, Education and Mentoring Committee awarded a total of nine scholarships (three continuing 4-year awards, one new four-year award and four, one-year awards).
+Awardees included students from institutions within the footprint of the Post (University of Maryland, College Park) as well as the University of South Carolina, University of Texas, Pennsylvania State University, George Washington University, and Clemson University.
+Consistent with our mission, the students’ majors include Mechanical Engineering, Environmental and Sustainability Science, Computer Science, Engineering Technology, Civil Engineering, Aerospace Engineering and Agricultural Chemistry.
+The scholarship awardees were recognized at the Baltimore Post Federal Briefings and Scholarship Awards Recognition event on December 17, 2025.
 We have received “thank you” messages and emails from the awardees.
-The new scholarship awardees are expected to attend one of our Post Meetings during the 2024-2025 session.
+The new scholarship awardees are expected to attend one of our Post Meetings during the 2025-2026 session.
 We look forward to serving as their host at an upcoming meeting.

 New Awardees